Tchai on Redefining the Family Business

 What are you seeing with all these brands you’re working with and the ever-changing landscape of consumers’ shopping experiences?

-Kim Tchai: In Europe, also in the Netherlands, you’ll see a lot of big changes.
-There are no more new developments and even chains are going bankrupt.
+Kim Tchai: In the Netherlands, you’ll see a lot of big changes—even chains are going bankrupt.
 If you don’t change, you’re not going to be here in a few years.

 That’s a lot of soul searching.

-Kim Tchai: Yeah.
-We look to the brands and also their core values.
-Of course, we look to trends, etc., but those aren’t important because trends fade away and your brand stays.
-We believe that that’s the most important.
+Kim Tchai: Yes, brands have to look at their core values.
+We also look at trends, but those aren’t important because trends fade away and your brand stays.

 Give me an example of a clients that has yielded a lot of success.